Week in Review: Bar Fight Turns Deadly, Designated Driver Shot in the Throat and a House Explosion

 We know you're busy, so here's a roundup of some of the recent stories featured on the two North St. Louis County Patch sites—Florissant Patch and Hazelwood Patch.

-Too busy last week to stay up to date on all the news happening in and around St. Charles County?
+Too busy last week to stay up to date on all the news happening in and around North St. Louis County?
 Not to worry.
 Patch has your back.

 In case you missed them, here were some of the top headlines from the two North County Patchsites—Florissant Patch and Hazelwood Patch—over the last few days:

 - Did you decorate your house for the holidays this year?
 Enter our "Deck the House" contest and you could win $100,000 for your local school district and $500 to pay your electric bills!

 - Warm our hearts with your best holiday pictures!
 Win prizes by sharing your snapshots in our contest, sponsored by Patch and the St. Charles Convention and Visitors Bureau, which runs the annual Christmas on Main Street.

 - A Florissant man who was beaten in a bar fight over a washers game died.

 - Kirk Sayles, the man who died in a Sunday morning house explosion he apparently caused himself, used gasoline to set off the blast.

 - A man robbed a woman at gunpoint on Monday in Hazelwood, but was caught two days later, arrested and charged.

 - Two years in the making, ground is finally breaking on Holiday Inn Express in the City of Hazelwood.